NHS Forest tree-planting FAQs

 Our tree bundles are made of native broadleaf trees.
 You can find a complete list of species for each bundle in our bundles guide.

 Whips are small but mighty one-year-old tree saplings.
 The ones we supply are between 20cm and 60cm.
 It is common practice in the tree-planting industry to plant small tree whips.
-This is because they are much lighter and therefore cheaper to send by post.
+This is because they are much lighter and therefore cheaper to send by post, and tolerate transplantation much better than larger stock.

 Hygienic practices are essential to avoid the transmission of germs and bacteria within a hospital, and similarly biosecurity precautions serve to mitigate the introduction and spread of pests and diseases on live plants and soil.
 We require our nursery suppliers to demonstrate systematic biosecurity practices so we can be sure that any trees you receive through NHS Forest will be free from any insects, pathogens, bacteria, and fungi, and all our tree bundles are supplied from Plant Healthy certified nurseries that are compliant with the requirements of the Plant Health Management Standard.